lynxthecat/adblock-lean/README.md

 An important factor in selecting blocklist(s) is how much free memory is available for blocklist use.
 It is the responsibility of the user to ensure that there is sufficient free memory to prevent an out of memory situation.

-The parameters described in the config section above relating to the intermediate sizes, good line count and duplicate removal should be set in dependence on the selected blocklist and available memory.
+The parameters described in the config section above relating to the intermediate sizes, blocklist line count and deduplication should be set according to the selected blocklists and available memory.
 These are considered self-explanatory, but if in any doubt please post on the OpenWrt thread at:

 https://forum.openwrt.org/t/adblock-lean-set-up-adblock-using-dnsmasq-blocklist/157076.